VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-important">

-*Note*: When using absolute paths, the `NgModule` file location must begin with `src/app` in order to resolve correctly.
+*Note*: When using absolute paths, the `NgModule` file location must begin with `src/app` to resolve correctly.
 For custom [path mapping with absolute paths](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping), you must configure the `baseUrl` and `paths` properties in the project `tsconfig.json`.

 </div>